plopezmp/LBTM/README.md

 # LBTM
 Multiclass-Traffic-RFID-Simulator

-Simulates the operation of a supermarket
+Simulates the operation in supermarket and hospital plant with different traffic classes